Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_07_virtual_models/guide.fr-fr.md

 ## Introduction

 Choosing the right Large Language Model (LLM) is not always straightforward.
-Models vary in strengths, performance, cost, and licensing, and new ones appear regularly—often outperforming previous options.
+Models vary in strengths, performance, cost, and licensing, and new ones appear regularly, often outperforming previous options.
 This rapid evolution makes it essential to match your choice to your specific needs, while staying ready to adapt as better models emerge.

-To make this easier, we developed a system of virtual models where instead of requesting a hard-coded model, you specify the expected specifications of the model you need (size, price, etc.) and we resolve it to the currently best matching model in our catalog.
-In this guide, we'll see the different capabilities of this feature and how to use it with your OpenAI compatible code.
+To make this easier, we developed a system of virtual models.
+Instead of requesting a hard-coded model, you specify the expected specifications of the model you need (size, price, etc.) andthe system automatically maps your request to the best available match in our catalog.
+In this guide, you will learn about the different capabilities of this feature and how to use it with your OpenAI compatible code.

 ## Requirements

-The examples provided during this guide can be used with one of the following environments:
+The examples provided in this guide can be used with one of the following environments:

 > [!tabs]
 > **Python**